twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-28-seeing-contemplative%zh.rst

 This is the faith of a stream-winner (sotāpanna), or unshakable faith.
 By faith, one crosses over the flood of the wrong view.
 You must believe that it leads to stream entry (sotāpatti magga).
 Why you do the practice?
 You do it because believing in the Buddha’s words and the teacher’s words if the Buddha and teacher said that you must see impermanence and with the practice, you will discern it.
 You discern it because you have practiced with faith.
 For doing the practice, let faith leads you.

 Another point what the Buddha taught was with heedfulness (mindfulness) could cross over the four floods. (i.e., become sotāpanna to arahant).
 In the round of existences (saṁsāra) the most miserable places are the four woeful planes.
 The sufferings there are unthinkable.
 If we get with whatever means for wealth and power will never safe for falling into it.
-Therefore, the Buddha said that faith (saddhā) was the unsurpassed gain—lābhānuttariya.
+Therefore, the Buddha said that faith (saddhā) was the unsurpassed gain—lābhānuttariyaṃ.

-(4) The unsurpassed training—sikkhānuttariya
+(4) The unsurpassed training—sikkhānuttariyaṃ

 This is a very interesting and wide subject need to contemplate thoroughly.
 There is a lot to say on these matters.
 Here the Buddha mentioned some of them—train in elephantry, horsemanship, chariotry, archery, swordsmanship and in various fields.
 Human being quite different from other beings is on knowledge.
 It starts from birth to death.
 Humans are a thirst for knowledge.
 But does everyone get the right knowledge?
 So, learning, training and knowledge are education.